mithunkumarc/learning-css-ui/position/ReadMe.md

-            if you set top/bottom or left/right, it starts moving with respect to original/normal position of parent element. if there is no parent element, then body will be considered as parent element.
+            if you set top/bottom or left/right, it starts moving with respect to original/normal position of parent element. if there is no parent element, then body will be considered as parent element. so parent container plays important role. check if parent is a another element or screen(document body itself)

             .samplebox {
               height: 100px;